IsCrecTu/sniper_bot/README.md

 9. Run 'pip install -r requirements.txt' (You can also just run 'pip install py-algorand-sdk python-dotenv')
 10. Rename the .env.example file to .env
 11. Open the .env file and update the following:

+     ALGOD_ADDRESS - The address to your node.
+Should be able to leave as it is if you are running this on same computer that he node is running on.

-     ALGOD_TOKEN is the Algorand node token found in the algod.token file where you modified the config.json file.
+     ALGOD_TOKEN - The Algorand node token found in the algod.token file where you modified the config.json file.

      WALLET_ADDRESS - create a hot wallet for this and fund it with a tiny amount.